mrlogcat/weather_app/README.md

 # flutter weather_app
 No additional libraries.
-This is an flutter app that displays the weather for the searched city using https://openweathermap.org
+This is an simple flutter app that displays the weather for the searched city using https://openweathermap.org